-We are now able to start to offer some appointments.
-However, this will be in a limited capacity and will remain so until restrictions ease further in subsequent phases.
+We are open and able to offer appointments.
+However, this is in a limited capacity and will remain so until restrictions ease further.
 It is important as a clinic that in opening, we consider:

 - the safety of our clients

 - the safety of our staff

-At this stage we are only able to offer appointments that are essential or urgent and all visits to the clinic are by appointment only.
+At this stage all visits to the clinic are by appointment only.
 In relation to Covid19, we are asking all clients that attend the clinic to adhere to the most recent guidance issued by the Scottish Government.
 As a clinic, we want to be as transparent as possible and therefore need to make all clients aware that at any time and at short notice, our staff may be required to isolate.
 This could be because they might have: